 Here are twelve board games you can play online.
 And these are just twelve of so many classic games that can be played virtually.

 Want to give a friend, family member, or loved one a special treat for the holidays?
 You could send them a thoughtful mail care package, full of goodies.

 Your mail care package could be for self-care essentials, with gifts like soaps and candles.
 Or you could theme it for Thanksgiving, with treats and goodies.

 13. Virtual Macy’s Thanksgiving Day Parade

-Together, you watch all of the wonderful floats and laugh, comment, and enjoy the show from the comfort of your home.
+Together, you can watch all the wonderful floats and laugh, comment, and enjoy the show from the comfort of your home.

 14. Thanksgiving Crafts